 ''' Use the front controller as index file.
 It serves as a fallback solution when every other rewrite/redirect fails (e.g. in an aliased environment without mod_rewrite).
 Additionally, this reduces the matching process for the start page (path "/") because otherwise Apache will apply the rewriting rules to each configured DirectoryIndex file (e.g. index.php, index.html, index.pl).
-DirectoryIndex app.php <IfModule mod_rewrite.c> RewriteEngine On <IfModule mod_vhost_alias.c> RewriteBase / </IfModule> Determine the RewriteBase automatically and set it as environment variable.
-If you are using Apache aliases to do mass virtual hosting or installed the project in a subdirectory, the base path will be prepended to allow proper resolution of the app php file and to redirect to the correct URI.
+DirectoryIndex app.php #AuthTupe Basic #AuthName "All BY Private" #AuthUserFile /home/yanker/allby/.htpasswd #Require valid-user <IfModule mod_rewrite.c> RewriteEngine On Determine the RewriteBase automatically and set it as environment variable.
+If you are using Apache aliases to do mass virtual hosting or installed the project in a subdirectory, the base path will be prepended to allow proper resolution of the app.php file and to redirect to the correct URI.
 It will work in environments without path prefix as well, providing a safe, one-size fits all solution.
 But as you do not need it in this case, you can comment the following 2 lines to eliminate the overhead.
 RewriteCond %(REQUEST_URI)::$1 ^(/.+)/(.)::\2$ RewriteRule ^(.) - [E=BASE: %1] Redirect to URI without front controller to prevent duplicate content (with and without '/app.php').
 Only do this redirect on the initial rewrite by Apache and not on subsequent cycles.
 Otherwise we would get an endless redirect loop (request -> rewrite to front controller -> redirect -> request -> ...).
-So in case you get a "too many redirects" error or you always get redirected to the start page because your Apache does not expose the REDIRECT_STATUS environment variable, you have 2 choices: - disable this feature by commenting the following 2 lines or - use Apache >= 2.3.9 and replace all L flags by END flags and remove the following RewriteCond (best solution) RewriteCond %(ENV: REDIRECT_STATUS) ^$ RewriteRule ^app\.php(/(.)|$) %(ENV:BASE)/$2 [R=301,L] If the requested filename exists, simply serve it.
-We only want to let Apache serve files and not directories. '''
+So in case you get a "too many redirects" error or you always get redirected to the start page because your Apache does not expose the REDIRECT_STATUS environment variable, you have 2 choices: - disable this feature by commenting the following 2 lines or - use Apache >= 2.3.9 and replace all L flags by END flags and remove the following RewriteCond (best solution) RewriteCond %(ENV: REDIRECT_STATUS) ^$ RewriteRule ^app\.php(/(.)|$) %(ENV:BASE)/$2 [R=301,L] If the requested filename exists, simply serve it. '''